 International

-In terms of academic programs, it is involved in nearly 90 European partnerships through the Erasmus+ program in both Law and Political Science (in Austria, Belgium, Bulgaria, the Czech Republic, Denmark, Finland, Georgia, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, and Turkey)
+In terms of education, it is involved in nearly 90 European partnerships through the Erasmus+ program in both Law and Political Science (in Germany, Austria, Belgium, Bulgaria, Denmark, Spain, Finland, Georgia, Greece, Hungary, Ireland, Italy, Luxembourg, Norway, the Netherlands, Poland, Portugal, the Czech Republic, Romania, Sweden, and Turkey)

 Partnerships have also been established outside Europe through international agreements with partner universities in North America (Canada, through an agreement or the BCI program), South America (Colombia, Chile), and the Middle East (Lebanon).

-Applications for outbound international student mobility from the Faculty are handled by the Office of International Relations, which also manages inbound student mobility from partner universities.
-Where applicable, these mobility programs include faculty and administrative exchanges.
+Applications for outbound international exchange programs by students in the Faculty are handled by the Office of International Relations, which also manages inbound exchange programs for students from partner universities.
+Where applicable, these exchange programs include faculty and administrative exchanges.

 In addition, the Faculty is involved in specific initiatives.